Compass Research Areas

 Our team of PhD supervisors incorporates world-leading statisticians and data scientists, and experts from the Faculties of Health Sciences, Engineering, Social Sciences and Law and Life Sciences.

-PhD projects and supervisors are matched to students during the first year of the programme.
-Full-time research project work starts in October of the second year.
-Read more about the PhD project allocation process here.
+PhD projects and supervisors are confirmed during the first year of the programme.
+Full-time research project work starts in October of the second year (after progression from the taught units).
+Read more about the PhD project allocation process for 2023 here.

 Our PhD research topics range from statistical theory and methods to collaborations with experimental scientists and businesses.